-➤ CPU Default: The system will detect the CPU type and select the proper voltage automatically.
+➤CPU Default: The system will detect the CPU type and select the proper voltage automatically.
 When it is enabled, the option "Core Voltage" will show the current voltage setting that is defined by the CPU and this will not be changeable.
-We recommend using this CPU default setting and not changing it unless the current CPU type and voltage setting can not be
+We recommend using this CPU default setting and not changing it unless the current CPU type and voltage setting can not be detected or is not correct.

 ➤ User Define: This option lets the user select the voltage manually.
-You can change values of the "Core Voltage" and "I/O Voltage" option lists by using the arrow up and arrow down keys.
+You can change values of the "Core Voltage" option lists by using the Page Up and Page

+Down keys.